ajowi/ajowi.github.io/_drafts/2013-09-11-science-hackday-nairobi.md

 0.115789 0.170213 0.056738 0.127660 0.049645 0.042553 0.212121
 {%endhighlight%}

 With [SciKit Learn](http://scikit-learn.org/stable/), [NumPy](http://www.numpy.org/) and related tools and the above training data, off we started our machine learning process.
 We chose Decision Trees(DT) for supervised learning as our algorithm for training.
 This would help us create a model that predict the value of a target variable by learning simple decision rules.
 These rules are inferred from the training data features.
 For example, with our data were able to tell that a sentence is Swahili or English based on the letter occurances in that particular sentence.
-DTs have their share od advantages and disadvatages -- find our more at the [SciKit Learn DTs](http://scikit-learn.org/stable/modules/tree.html) page.
+DTs have their share of advantages and disadvatages -- find our more at the [SciKit Learn DTs](http://scikit-learn.org/stable/modules/tree.html) page.

 Upon training we generated the below graph by plotting the letter occurrances in the different sets of our Swahili and English training datasets.